For all new students at Business Academy Aarhus

 Read about ‘ungdomskort’ in English at ungdomskort.dk/english

-As a special service for all new international students coming to the academy, The State Administration and Citizen Services will be at Sønderhøj 30 campus to accept your applications for residence certificate and CPR number (Personal Identification Number) registration at the same time.
+As a special service for all new international students coming to the Academy, the State Administration and Citizen Services will be at our Sønderhøj 30 campus to accept your applications for a residence certificate and CPR number (Personal Identification Number) registration at the same time.

-All paperwork from this day is fast-tracked, and you then receive your residence certificate and CPR number a lot quicker than the normal process.
+All paperwork from this day is fast-tracked, so you will receive your residence certificate and CPR number a lot quicker than normal.

 What you need bring: